tayphill13/AWalkInThePark.Solution/README.md

 * This can be found in the MySql Workbench `Server` menu as `Data Import`, then choose `Import from Self-Contained File`.
 Use the browsing tool to select the `taylor_phillips.sql` file that is included with the project and finally select `Start Import`.

 [![MySql gif tutorial](https://i.gyazo.com/7344f0f1229a3da604673362176a43d4.gif)](https://gyazo.com/7344f0f1229a3da604673362176a43d4))
-* Within the project file, `appsettings.json` you will need to be sure that the password (pwd) matches the password that you are using for your MySql Workbench.
+* Within the project file, create a new `appsettings.json` you will need to be sure that the password (pwd) matches the password that you are using for your MySql Workbench.
 * Your appsettings.json file should follow this format: <br>

   ```{